iptv-org/iptv/FAQ.md

 After you have your m3u8 link, add your channel information by creating or editing the id (identifier) onto the [Database](https://github.com/iptv-org/database) repository.
 Then, submit an [issue](https://github.com/iptv-org/iptv/issues/new/choose) to propose it to us.

 Notes:
-* Because this is an community repository, we need some approvals from the administrators to continue.
-See [discussion](https://github.com/iptv-org/iptv/discussions/8412).
+* Because this is an community repository, we need the approval from two maintainers to accept your new additions.
+See [discussion](https://github.com/iptv-org/iptv/discussions/8412) for further explanations.
 * If your television station broadcasts from other television stations, please read the *[Can I safely add an FTA channel that broadcasts PPV events or pay programming?](#Can-i-safely-add-an-fta-channel-that-broadcasts-ppv-events-or-pay-programming)* section.
 * The same id can only be used if a mirror stream is also proposed.
 Please do not set the same id for two different channels.
 See [issue](https://github.com/iptv-org/iptv/discussions/8412).